“I can’t think of a better cause to support than the MS Society of Canada when you’re faced with this disease.”

 This mindset inspires his involvement with the MS Society: initially joining the MS Society’s Toronto Chapter board, becoming a volunteer ambassador, and participating in and fundraising for MS Bike, where he’s raised over $65,000 since 2014.

 Jonathan’s employer – CIBC – has also been incredibly helpful and accommodating throughout his MS journey.
 Back in 2013, Jonathan moved from Montreal to Toronto to further his career by taking on a new opportunity with the company.
 He quickly learned that the demands of being a new father while transitioning into his new role was more than he could manage.
-CIBC supported his transition to a
+CIBC supported his transition to a role that allowed him to better achieve work-life balance along with managing his MS symptoms.

 Since that initial post-diagnosis transition in late 2013, Jonathan’s career at CIBC has continued to flourish with the most recent promotion being to the position of Senior Director, Global Operational Risk Management in 2018.
 Jonathan credits that success to many factors, including the support he’s received from family, friends, and CIBC in addition to staying true to his post-diagnosis commitment of pursuing his goals.